SimLi1333/vidra/docs/docs/concepts/features.md

 ### Advanced CRDs
 Potential for managing complex CRDs such as:
-- Network configurations (e.g., Kubenet)
+- Network configurations (e.g., Kubenet, SDC)
 - Cloud-native infrastructure (e.g., Crossplane)

 These capabilities are technically feasible but require further testing and validation before being considered production-ready.